ualibweb/UALIB_ChemStructures/README.md

 ## What is your workflow?

-We're still working on creating an optimal workflow that is highly transparent, open, and reproducible.
+We're still working on creating an optimal open workflow that is highly reproducible.
 Here is an overview of our current strategy:

-1. Draw chemical structures in [PubChem Sketcher V2.4](https://pubchem.ncbi.nlm.nih.gov/edit3/index.html)
+1. Draw chemical structures in [ChemAxon MarvinSketch](https://chemaxon.com/products/marvin).
+We really like the free [PubChem Sketcher](https://pubchem.ncbi.nlm.nih.gov/edit3/index.html) too, however, we found it much faster to use MarvinSketch.
-2. Export SMILES (these are the CACTVS Kekule variant)
+2. Export as Daylight Kekule SMILES
 3. Create a tab delimited file with an index number for each compound (i.e., UALIB-###), the name, citation, and permalink to the thesis.
 4. Import the tabbed text file into an RDKit Pandas dataframe to calculate the InChIs, and InChIKeys, and generate the SDfile.
+5. Calculate InChIKeys with ChemAxon molconvert and compare to the RDKit InchIKeys (this helps catch any issues with SMILES parsing across the toolkits).
 5. Update the UALIB_Chemical_Structures_REGID files and submit the SDfile to PubChem.
 6. Create a record on our [Institutional Repository](https://ir.ua.edu/) with the SDfile and InChIkeys associated with the thesis.